 |Master of Science (Research)||Course information for:||Local Students||International Students|

-Data analytics is an integral part of decision making in all sectors of the society.
-This major sequence provides you with the skills required to be a data analytics professional.
-You will learn the theory and techniques required to interpret datasets and uncover hidden patterns to make predictions, draw conclusions, drive successful initiatives, and make better decisions.
-We focus on meaningful analyses in the face of huge amounts of data, where traditional approaches may be impractical.
+Data analytics is an integral part of decision-making in all areas of society: business, finance, government, medicine, research and beyond.
+Learn the theory, methodologies and techniques that allow you to interpret datasets and uncover hidden patterns in order to make predictions, draw conclusions, drive successful initiatives and make better decisions, with a particular focus on meaningful analyses in the face of huge amounts of data, where traditional approaches may be impractical.

-Cloud Computing is a significant development in the IT industry that is having a major impact on how software solutions are developed, deployed, and delivered over the web.
-You will undertake a study of the concepts and technologies of cloud computing and acquire the necessary expertise to work effectively in this field, both by exploiting public cloud infrastructure options and through the construction of private cloud infrastructure.
+Cloud computing is a significant development in IT that is having a major impact on how software solutions are developed, deployed and delivered over the web.
+Undertake a study of the concepts and technologies of cloud computing and develop the expertise to work in this growing area, both by exploiting public cloud infrastructure options and through the construction of private cloud infrastructure.

-Effective navigation through large volumes of unstructured data requires a new era of computing.
+Effective navigation through the current flood of large-volume, unstructured data requires a new era of computing.
 Cognitive systems learn and interact with people to extend what either humans or machines could do on their own.
-IBM Watson is just one example of a cognitive system demonstrating the capacity to answer natural language questions, acquire information, process large amounts of data and learn through repeat interaction.
-New in 2016, this study area provides you with the opportunity to develop new cognitive computing applications and systems.
+IBM Watson is just one example of a cognitive system demonstrating the capacity to answer natural language questions, acquire information, process large amounts of disparate data and learn through repeat interaction.
+New in 2016, this major sequence provides students with the fundamental knowledge and technical skills required to design and develop new cognitive computing applications and systems.